Crystalline cohomology of rigid analytic spaces: Introduction

 At last, we comment on the case when $X$ is defined over a discretely valued subfield.
-By the primitive comparison theorem in \cite{Sch13} and \'eh-hyperdescent in Theorem \ref{main2} (iv), we can compare our infinitesimal cohomology with \'etale cohomology. \begin{corollary} Let $K_0$ be a discretely valued subfield of $K$ that has a perfect residue field, and let $X$ be a proper rigid space over $K_0$. \begin{enumerate}[(i)] \item The cohomology $R\Gamma_{\inf}(X_K/K)$ can be naturally defined over $K_0$.
-In fact, there exists a natural base extension formula for underlying complexes
+By the Primitive Comparison Theorem of Scholze \cite{Sch13b} and the \'eh-hyperdescent in Theorem \ref{main2}.(iv), we can compare our infinitesimal cohomology with \'etale cohomology. \begin{corollary} Let $K_0$ be a discretely valued subfield of $K$ that has a perfect residue field, and let $X$ be a proper rigid space over $K_0$. \begin{enumerate}[label=\upshape{(\roman*)}] \item The cohomology $R\Gamma_{\inf}(X_K/\Sigma)$ can be defined over $K_0$.
+Namely, there exists a natural base extension formula for underlying complexes \footnote{The curious reader might ask how the filtrations relate to each other under this isomorphism.
+In fact, using the recent advance of condensed mathematics of Clausen--Scholze, one can extend the tensor product formula to a filtered enhancement, as in the sequel \cite[Cor.
+8.2.5, Rmk.\ 8.2.6]{Guo21}.}

-\item For every $i\in \NN$, there exists a natural $\Gal(K/K_0)$-equivariant isomorphism
+\item For every $n\in \NN$, there exists a natural $\Gal(K/K_0)$-equivariant isomorphism

-\end{enumerate} \end{corollary} \begin{proof} For (i), there exists a natural map from the right to the left, via a natural functor of infinitesimal sites defined by the base extension.
-When $X$ is smooth proper over $K_0$, infinitesimal cohomology complex can be computed using de Rham cohomology by Theorem \ref{main1} (i), so corollary (i) is reduced after a base change along $\Bdr\ra K$ to the following known formula
+\end{enumerate} \end{corollary} \begin{proof} For (i), there exists a natural map from the right to the left, via a natural functor of infinitesimal sites defined by the base extension, and both sides are complete with respect to $\xi$-adic topology.
+When $X$ is smooth proper over $K_0$, the infinitesimal cohomology complex can be computed using de Rham cohomology by Theorem \ref{main1}.(i), so after a base change along $\Bdr\ra K$, part (i) can be reduced to the following known base change formula for the continuous de Rham cohomology